A Kiss for the Petals – Remembering How We Met

 Developer: St. Michael’s Girls School | Publisher: MangaGamer | Release Date: 2015 | Genre: Visual Novel | Website: Official Website | Purchase: Steam / MangaGamer

 A Kiss For The Petals – Remembering How We Met is the story of how Risa and Miya met for the first time and what happened before they became a cute couple.
 The story focuses primarily on Risa’s recollection of the events, but the viewpoint sometimes shifts to Miya.
 Remembering How We Met is part of the very popular Sono Hanabira ni Kuchizuke o (A Kiss For The Petals) yuri series, which, at the time of writing this review, is in its 9th year in Japan.
-Although it is one of the newest titles in the long-running series, it is also a good starting point for a couple of reasons.
+Although it is one of the newest titles in the long-running series, it is also a good starting point for several reasons.

 Firstly, because it centers on the two characters’ initial meeting, no prior knowledge of the series is needed to enjoy the story.
-The story focuses exclusively on the two girls, to the point where other characters are simply referred to as “Girl A” or “Girl B.” It is also a nice introduction to the yuri genre as the game is suitable for all ages.
+The story focuses exclusively on the two girls, to the point where other characters are simply referred to as “Girl A” or “Girl B.” It is also a nice introduction to the Yuri genre, as the game is suitable for all ages.
 Unlike other titles in the same series, there is no adult content; thus, nothing had to be cut or censored for the Steam version.
 A scene with the two girls sharing a tender kiss is about as explicit as things get, in contrast to the other 18+ titles in the series that all feature plenty of H-scenes.

 As far as the story and setting are concerned, there aren’t a lot of surprises in Remembering How We Met.
 Everything takes place at St. Michael Girl’s School, and the plot features a mixture of comedy and drama.
 Risa’s growing frustration with her classmate, which prompts her to try everything to get Miya to stop skipping classes, is humorously depicted.
 Still, there are also plenty of tender moments.
-Overall the story is quite soft and sweet compared to some of the other titles in the genre.
-However, the game is a kinetic novel, so it can be completed in about one 3 hour session.
+Overall, the story is quite soft and sweet compared to some of the other titles in the genre.
+However, the game is a kinetic novel, so it can be completed in about one 3-hour session.

 The soundtrack for Remembering How We Met is very fitting and contains a nice mixture of lighthearted tracks along with a couple more romantic ones.
 There is even a very nice track, Kiss Me With a Smile, with vocals by Moriya Satomi.
 In addition, the game features full Japanese voice acting for both girls.
 After completing the game, all the BGM can also be played from the “Extra” menu.
 The game is built with the Ren’Py visual novel engine, which means the interface will be familiar to most fans of the genre.
 The volume of the background music, sound effects, and voices can all be toggled individually or disabled if preferred, while the text speed can also be adjusted.